wunderio/wunderstatus-connector/README.md

 ## Installation and setup

 Download and enable the module.
-Set the authentication key and manager site endpoint URL at module settings page.
+Set the authentication key and manager site endpoint URL at the module settings page.

 ## Repo/branch